-Technical innovation in this market led to the development of energy efficient processes in various industries.
-As a result, electricity demand in industrial sector has witnessed slow growth in developed countries including the U.S. Furthermore, the electricity demand in residential sector grew at a slower rate than the expected rate.
+Technical innovation in this market led to the development of energy-efficient processes in various industries.
+As a result, electricity demand in the industrial sector has witnessed slow growth in developed countries including the U.S. Furthermore, the electricity demand in the residential sector grew at a slower rate than the expected rate.

 The energy industry was subjected to high costs for operations & maintenance, owing to optimistic estimation of reliability and lifetime of turbines.
 However, with robust growth in the wind energy market, industry players increased their focus on optimization of maintenance cost, through efficient tracking of failure statistics and other strategies.

 Industry players have been focusing on the improvement of operations & maintenance activities required at project sites.
-Emphasis on reliable and cost-effective condition monitoring techniques have increases over the past few years.
+Emphasis on reliable and cost-effective condition monitoring techniques has increased over the past few years.
 Numerous companies have been implementing cutting-edge technology to resolve failure issues.